 points - Eventually all drawings are done with piecewise-linear strokes.
 This number controls the number of line segments used to approximate the bspline or cubicspline curve.
-Number of cubicspline or bspline segments (strokes) = points \ number of linear segments.
+Number of cubicspline or bspline segments (strokes) = points number of linear segments.

-order - Order of the bspline approximation to be used.
+order - Order of the bapline approximation to be used.
 The bigger this order is, the smoother the resulting contour.
-(Of course, higher order bspline curves will move further away from the original piecewise linear data.)
-This option is relevant for bspline mode only.
+(Of course, higher order bapline curves will move further away from the original piecewise linear data.)
+This option is relevant for bapline mode only.
 Allowed values are integers in the range from 2 (linear) to 10.

-$\textbf{levels} - \textbf{Selection of contour levels, controlled by } \textbf{auto} \ (\textbf{default}), \textbf{discrete, incremental}, \ \textbf{and} < \textbf{n} >, \ \textbf{number of contour levels}.$
+levels - Selection of contour levels, controlled by auto (default), discrete, incremental, and $\langle n \rangle$, number of contour levels.

-For auto, <n> specifies a nominal number of levels; the actual number will be adjusted to give simple labels.
+For auto, $\langle n \rangle$ specifies a nominal number of levels; the actual number will be adjusted to give simple labels.
 If the surface is bounded by zmin and zmax, contours will be generated at integer multiples of dz between zmin and zmax, where dz is 1, 2, or 5 times some power of ten (like the step between two tic marks).

-For levels discrete, contours will be generated at $z = \langle z1 \rangle$ , $\langle z2 \rangle$ ... as specified; the number of discrete levels sets the number of contour levels.
+For levels discrete, contours will be generated at $z = \langle z1 \rangle$, $\langle z2 \rangle$... as specified; the number of discrete levels sets the number of contour levels.
 In discrete mode, any set cntrparam levels $\langle n \rangle$ are ignored.